 This paragraph is applicable only to those contracts and funding authorizations that are dated January 5, 2015, or later.

-(j) Technical data (as defined in § 120.10 of this subchapter) and defense services (as defined in § 120.9 of this subchapter) directly related to the defense articles described in paragraphs (a) through (i) of this category (see also § 123.20 of this subchapter) (MT for articles designated as such).
+(j) Technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) directly related to the defense articles described in paragraphs (a) through (i) of this category (see also § 120.5(c) of this subchapter for nuclear related controls) (MT for articles designated as such).

 (k) The following interpretations explain and amplify the terms used in this category and elsewhere in this subchapter: